federico-pi/showy/readme.md

-# NewStore Challenge - App - React-Native
+# Coding Challenge - App - React-Native

 App built as a challenge to NewStore technical interview.

+### User story
+As a user I would like to search for TV show names so I can know more about the details of the TV show like summary, when it will be aired (if it’s still running), the average rating and also see a picture of the TV show.

 ---